swaraligk/SQL_Project_Netflix/Netflix_Data_Analysis_using _SQL.md

 WHERE country = 'India'
 GROUP BY 1
 ORDER BY 2 DESC
-LIMIT 10
+LIMIT 10;

-##Question 15:
-Categorize the content based on the presence of the keywords 'kill' and 'violence' in the description field.
+## Question 15:Categorize the content based on the presence of the keywords 'kill' and 'violence' in the description field.
 Label content containing these keywords as 'Bad' and all other content as 'Good'.
 Count how many items fall into each category.

 SELECT
     category,